pvraab/liri-node-app/README.md

 If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
 If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

 **Good Luck!**

+### Results

+1. If you want run this application, you will need to follow the instructions outlined in this document to git clone the app from GitHub, install the required NPM packages, and use the correct syntax to run the application in Node.js.
+2. A video is included in the repository showing the application being run for each of the four endpoints.
+See this video at

+- Include screenshots (or a GIF/Video) of the typical user flow of your application.
+Make sure to include the use of Spotify, Bands in Town, and OMDB.
+- Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
+This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.
+- Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

+If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.